What protocols do you have in place to protect against COVID-19?

 2-3 days before your wedding is ideal.
 Henna takes up to 48 hours to fully darken, so booking your appointment a couple days before will ensure it's at its darkest for your wedding day!
 Please note that bridal henna application can take several hours depending on the design, so we advise that you do not book anything for after your henna appointment - especially if you plan on sleeping with your henna on!

 Do I have to get my both sides of my hands done at the same time?

 Nope!
 While most brides get the insides and outsides of their hands done at the same time, it does prevent the bride from doing anything once the henna is applied, and makes for a very long day.
 To make things easier, the insides and outsides of your hand can be done on consecutive days.
 Please let us know if this is something you'd like to do!

 Does my bridal henna need to be done during the mehndi night?

 When the bridal henna happens is up to you!
 We recommend keeping the mehndi night separate from the bridal henna.
 This way the mehndi night can be for the guests to get their henna done, and you can get your henna done before or after.
-While this is not the tradition, it allows you to socialize with guests during the party and not worry about having to sit still the entire night.
+While this is not the tradition, it allows you to socialize with guests during the party and not worry about having to sit still the entire night while the bridal henna is being applied.
 Remember: the more you move, the harder it is to keep the henna neat!

 How can I best prepare for my bridal henna?